Efficient Public Verification of Private ML via Regularization: Black-Box Backdoors in DP Training

 \section{Black-Box Backdoors in DP Training}

 Past work has shown the statistical hardness of black-box auditing DP guarantees~\cite{haghifam2025sample,gilbert2018property}.
 We now expand such results to show black-box auditing allows for model trainers to plant computationally undetectable backdoors in otherwise DP training algorithms.
 This means a ``DP'' training API could be giving certain entities the ability to train better models by breaking DP guarantees and one would never detect this with only black-box auditing.
-An analogous backdoor can also be planted during inference, which we describe in Appendix~\ref{sec:inf_backdoor}.
+An analogous backdoor can also be planted during inference.

 \paragraph{Backdoored DP Training API}

 Let $T: \mathcal{D} = \{0,1\}^{n} \rightarrow \mathbb{R}^n$ be a DP training algorithm which takes a bit encoding of a dataset and returns some model parameters, and suppose we provide API access to an algorithm claiming to implement $T$.